Town Meeting & Local Elections

 Special meetings of the voters can occur at any time throughout the year upon the call of the selectboard or school board or when requested by a valid petition signed by five percent of the registered voters.
 Special meetings require 30–40 days notice and, when requested by petition, the board must warn the meeting within 15 days of receiving the petition.

 Please use the above listing to locate your polling place for the primary or general election.

 These locations were provided to our office by the town or city clerk for the primary and general elections.
 The file will be updated before each primary and general election year.
 Prior to the 2015 annual meetings, annual meeting polling locations will be included in a separate listing on this page.
 If you have any questions about this listing, please contact the clerk directly.

 All polls in Vermont open between 6 and 10 a.m. and close at 7 p.m.

 Selectboard and Justice of the Peace Listings

-Following every town meeting, clerks across the state provide our office with listings of their selectboard members, as directed by 17 V.S.A §2665.
-Below please find the listings submitted following the 2014 town meetings and updated as possible throughout the year.
+Following every town meeting, clerks across the state provide our office with listings of their Justices of the Peace and Selectboard members, as directed by 17 V.S.A §2665.
+Below please find the listings submitted following the 2015 town meetings and updated as possible throughout the year.